Kalin-Rudnicki/spyre-db/README.md

 # SpyreDb

 - What is this idea?
-  Playing around wiith the idea of a different way to model a database.
+  Playing around with the idea of a different way to model a database.
 - Why?
   It really seems to me that every time I need to interact with a database, it is always a negative experience, and I want to try and contemplate whether it could be done better.
 - What causes this negative experience?
   I see 3 primary reasons:
   1) Needing to make sacrifices on data model accuracy/integrety, because standard databases don't support any concept of polymorphism, or ADTs.
-Maybe in some case it is possibe to do so through very hacky means, but this almost always feels bad/wrong.
+Maybe in some cases it is possibe to do so through very hacky means, but this almost always feels bad/wrong.
   2) Even simple/common queries seem very inefficient to me...
      I have never seen the code for a database, but I imagine a join looking something like this:
      ```scala